zachharrison/remixing-wordpress/README.md

-# Remix & WordPress with Tailwind CSS
+# Remix & WordPress with Styled Components

-This resource demonstrates how to implement headless WordPress with the Remix framework and styling with Tailwind CSS
+This resource demonstrates how to implement headless WordPress with the Remix framework and styling with Styled Components

 [✍️ Read the step-by-step tutorial](https://developers.wpengine.com/blog/headless-wordpress-with-remix-and-tailwind-css)